SuperDARN/pydarn/docs/user/coordinates.md

 **Alternate Ground Scatter Mapped Range**: `RangeEstimation.GSMR_BRISTOW` uses echos from ground scatter to adjust slant range coordinates based on [Dr. Bill Bristow's paper](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/93JA01470).
 Implemented by Dr. Nathaniel Frissell and Francis Tholley from University of Scranton.
 Measured in km.

+**Time of Flight**: `RangeEstimation.TIME_OF_FLIGHT` Due to the development of bistatic radar measurements, range estimates of distance cannot be easily used so a time of flight option is alos included.
+This mode can only be used in range-time plots.
+Measured in ms.

 !!!
 Note
     Slant range is calculated from the value of `frang`, the distance to the first range gate.
 In pyDARN, we assume that this value is the distance to the *inner edge* of the first range gate.
 We are aware that not all radars use this